 First things first, if you’re headed over to Layered, it’s located on a quiet section of West Street just north of the popular Cardinal Bar and the future Publix.
 You can also access West street off of Wade Avenue, right on the exit ramp for Capital Boulevard South which is really easy if you notice it.
 Layered Croissanterie sits in a newer, renovated building in white brick, just look for the pastel-colored logo and roll-up garage door.

 The menu at Layered Croissanterie is super simple: a handful of regular croissant pastries, rotating seasonal pastries along with coffee drinks and beverages, easy peasy!
 I’ve worked my way through a good chunk of the menu and have high praise for the croissants here.
-They are perfectly baked, buttery and showcase a density of layers for your enjoyment.
+They are perfectly baked and buttery, showcasing a density of layers for your enjoyment.

 While you can’t go wrong with any of them, my favorites include the double-baked bananas foster which is split down the middle and filled with chunky, banana spread and topped with cream.
 The lemon meringue cruffin (croissant muffin) is also fantastic, crowned with soft and sticky meringue and filled with a bit of lemony cream down the center.
 Oh and the kouign amann (pronounced Queen Aman) pastries are delicious simplicity.
 A croissant type pastry layered in a sugary crust, yum!
 Get your pastries for take-home or enjoy it at Layered with a hearty cup of Counter Culture coffee and you’ll be in sweet and flaky heaven!